Paste Transpose in Excel

 #2 – Paste Special Method

-In order to use Paste Special method first we need to copy the data range that we need to transpose, so copy the first table.
+- First, we need to copy the data range that we need to transpose, so copy the table first.

 - Now select the cell where you need to transpose the copied data, so we will choose D1 cell.